 When it comes to advocacy tools, many of them help you contact people of interest and connect them with their respective legislators.
 Define your advocacy campaign early on to make it easier to choose the tools to get the job done.

 Identify your cause

-Prepare the literature
+Prepare the literature for your grassroots campaign

-The plan should cover grassroots campaign activities, events, and task allocation to volunteers and staff.
+The plan should cover grassroots campaign activities, events, and task allocation for volunteers and staff.
 Having a written strategy in place helps you align campaigning activities towards a specific goal and keep yourself on track through the duration of achieving that goal.

 Ready your technology